Johnny Jack Nounes: Prohibition

 As the prohibition of alcohol started to take way in the early 1920s, Nounes rounded up his gang, known as the Downtown Gang, with soldiers and went to work rum-running.
 During this time a young Syrian named George Musey stepped into the picture.
 He became Nounes' right-hand man, running the Downtown Gang with him.
 Among the earliest gang members were Theodore "Fatty" Owens, Otis Skains, Mitchell "Mitch" Frankovitch, Kye Gregory, Morris "Kid" Ross, Joe Varnell, Lawrence "King Coal" Balkey, and Tom Lera.
 The gang was stronger than ever with Nounes and Musey leading.
 Their midnight travels through rum-row made them more money than ever, which Nounes soon became a millionaire.

 Johnny owned a boat called the Cherokee which had an airplane engine installed in it so it could out run any federal prohibition agent that tried to catch it.
 That boat was loaded with many cases of liquor from the Bahamas, Cuba, and Jamaica.
 Prostitution and gambling was now a side business operating in his clubs downtown.
 Among his first notable customer was Frank Nitti.
 Nitti, who was probably just a mob soldier then, would come down from the Chicago Outfit to meet with Johnny Jack in order to conduct business dealing with liquor.
-Southern gangsters attracted a lot of northern gangster because of their direct access to the Gulf of Mexico.
+Southern gangsters attracted a lot of northern gangsters because of their direct access to the Gulf of Mexico.
 Frank Nitti later became a regular customer of Nounes but stole $50,000 from him in 1924 and not returning to Galveston until the close of prohibition.
 However despite their tension, Nitti did develop a liking to Johnny's brother Francis.
 Francis lost his job at the Santa Fe Railroad at the start of the Great Depression, and so Johnny gave him a job bar tending a speakeasy.
 Nitti took a liking to Francis and gave him Duncan Phyfe furniture along with other gifts.

 Johnny Jack had the money coming in from the bootlegging, gambling, prostitution, and hijacking.
 He would even hijack the Beach Gang's shipments and cheat the Cubans out of thinking soap coupons were money when buying booze.
 If anyone gave him any lip he would beat them with his gold-headed cane.
 He had all the popular gangsters of the time associating with him from Chicago's Al Capone and allegedly New York's Arnold Rothstein.
 He was a funny flamboyant man who liked to be the center of attention.
 Being a generous man, would carry around a bundle of $100 bills and would give them to anybody in need.
 He would drive around in his fancy cars and buy toys for the kids around town on Christmas.
 He made a lot of money, but also gave a lot away.